silversub/terraform/provider/key-management-service-resources.md

 |`force_delete`|Boolean|Optional|If set to **true**, Key Protect forces the deletion of a root or standard key, even if this key is still in use, such as to protect an {{site.data.keyword.cos_full_notm}} bucket.
 Note that the key cannot be deleted if the protected cloud resource is set up with a retention policy.
 Successful deletion includes the removal of any registrations that are associated with the key.
 Default value: **false**.| No |
 |`iv_value`|String|Optional| Used with import tokens.
 The initialization vector (IV) that is generated when you encrypt a nonce.
 The IV value is required to decrypt the encrypted nonce value that you provide when you make a key import request to the service.
 To generate an IV, encrypt the nonce by running `ibmcloud kp import-token encrypt-nonce`.
 Only for imported root key.|  Yes |

-You need to set terraform destroy if force_delete flag is introduced after provisioning keys.
-Then, a terraform apply must be used before terraform destroy for force_delete flag to take effect.
+You need to set `terraform destroy` force_delete flag after the provisioning keys is initiated.
+Later, a `terraform apply` is used before terraform destroy for force_delete flag to take effect.
 {: note}

 ### Output parameters